SFauth/AAC-using-large-language-models/README.md

 **TLDR**: There are **three files** per run on a dataset.
 Click through all subfolders and pick the ones with the most recent timestamp to check on your results.

+If this was not clear, check out the

 ****
 <span id='future_work'/>